imprvhub/analyzemydream/README.md

 ## Welcome to AnalyzeMyDream.com Repository:

 > [!NOTE]
-> The project is under **maintenance**!.
+> The project is under **maintenance**.

 > [!NOTE]
-> The release of **AnalyzeMyDream v0.1.0** is now **available**!.
-Release Date: **01.08.2024** - This release includes several new features, bug fixes, and enhancements to improve the overall user experience.
-For further details, please refer to the [v0.1.0 Release Notes](https://github.com/imprvhub/AnalyzeMyDream/releases/tag/v0.1.0).
+> The release of **AnalyzeMyDream v1.0.0** is now **available**!.
+Release Date: **06.08.2024** - This release includes several new features such as AI integration, bug fixes, and enhancements to improve the overall user experience.
+For further details, please refer to the [v1.0.0 Release Notes](https://github.com/imprvhub/AnalyzeMyDream/releases/tag/v1.0.0).

-A project designed to provide users with in-depth interpretations and insights into their dreams.
-The website is built using [Astro](https://astro.build) providing a fast and modern experience.

 ### Table of Contents